lecode-official/mvvm-framework/Documentation/Documentation.md

 The MVVM Framework was build on top of [ReactiveUI](https://github.com/reactiveui/ReactiveUI).
 It enhances [ReactiveUI](https://github.com/reactiveui/ReactiveUI) with a lot of utility functions such as windowing and navigation services.
 This project aims at building on those features that
-[ReactiveUI](https://github.com/reactiveui/ReactiveUI) shines in and provide extra functionality to make implementing an application on the basis of the MVVM pattern easier.
+[ReactiveUI](https://github.com/reactiveui/ReactiveUI) shines at and provides extra functionality to make implementing an application on the basis of the MVVM pattern easier.

 As stated above, the MVVM Framework builds upon the work done by [ReactiveUI](https://github.com/reactiveui/ReactiveUI).
 It adds several utility functions, such